 But don’t be disappointed if your cat doesn’t pay it any attention.
 Not all cats react to catnip, and kittens aren’t that susceptible to the herb.

-It’s easy to give in to your cat’s pleading eyes, so make sure that you don’t overfeed your feline on treats.
+It’s easy to give in to your cat’s pleading eyes, so make sure that you don’t overfeed your feline with treats.

 They should be something rare that your cat gets when they have behaved well.